Bachelors in Health Administration in Hawaii

 Once you have been accepted to a Bachelor’s degree program in this field, you can begin applying for scholarships and grants.
 The Healthcare Association of Hawaii funds scholarships for those in various medical degree programs.
 The Native Hawaiian Health Scholarship Program may also be an option for you to consider.

 Making the right connections is a major part of succeeding in health care management.
-The Hawaii Healthcare Financial Management Association provides a variety of networking opportunities to members.
-They host an annual conference and host continuing education seminars.

 Healthcare Admin Career and Salary Info in Hawaii